serverless/post-scheduler/README.md

 So I thought to myself...
 There has got to be a better way... a better **serverless** way.

-## Introducing the Post Scheduler for Static Website
+## Post Scheduler for Static Website

 The post scheduler is a serverless project enables people running their sites on any static website generator the ability to schedule posts.

-For.... free!
+For.... **free!** That's right, under the generous free tier of AWS you can deploy this project for your site and run well under the free tier limits.

 ## How does it work?